Energy Concepts - Energy Cipher

 What This Means for You

 So what does all this mean for regular people?
 In the short term, you'll start seeing more diverse energy options becoming available.
 Solar panels will become more efficient and less expensive.
 Small-scale energy harvesting devices will become common in consumer electronics.
+Electric vehicles will charge faster and travel farther.

 Frequently Asked Questions